 Following a large uptick in technology mergers, acquisitions, and rebrands over the past few years such as the split of HP, Dell/EMC, Western Digital/Hitachi and others, I found myself contemplating the complexities of these conversions.
 At first glance, rebranding implementation at tech companies might seem like a breeze as most assets seem to be digital.
 Marketers focus on rebranding websites, social media, sales, marketing materials and IT assets and systems to reflect the new brand.
 At first take, these kinds of tasks seem to lie squarely in the wheelhouse of many tech companies.

 That said, not only are these areas often far more complex than a company considers before entering into rebranding, but many other branded asset areas end up draining time, money, and effort while presenting unique internal and external risks to the brand.
-Just think about what a tech company looking to take on a rebrand implementation program has to consider:

 - To start, tech companies have complex ecosystems.
 The distribution model often requires working with hundreds or thousands of marketing, sales, and ecommerce partners, all of whom may use the tech company’s logo and messaging on their websites, marketing materials, and packaging.
 Partnership agreements often don’t address how to manage a corporate identity change nor define a clear path for applying the new identity to digital and physical branded assets and co-branded materials

 - Product packaging may also need to be updated (many of BrandActive’s clients have hundreds of thousands of SKUs)

 - Facility signage needs to be changed.
 (Even in tech companies, the brand lives in offline forms)